thejud/text-processing-cookbook/README.md

      d
      e

-And finally, you can continue to the end of the file by using eof:
+And finally, you can continue to the end of the file by using eof (note that it is inclusive):

     perl -nE'print if /^e/..eof' letters
      e
      f
      g

 once whatever is on the left side of the `..` is matched, the entire expression becomes true.
 It becomes false after the right side is matched.
-Often, regexes are used on each side, e.g. `print if /^START/../^END/` to print all lines between started and ended.
+Often, regexes are used on each side, e.g. `print if /^START/../^END/` to print all lines between START and END.
+There are a few tips and tricks, described in very gory detail in the perl docs: https://perldoc.perl.org/perlop.html#Range-Operators

 ## EXTRACTION